 Mountains in the Netherlands?
 Is that a thing?
-The Netherlands is a flat country with almost one third of its entire area below sea level.
-Beaches, dunes, dams, canals, forest and vast, lush greens dotted with sheep – this country boasts natural beauty, but mountains?
-Are there any mountains in the Netherlands?
+The Netherlands is a flat country with almost one-third of its entire area below sea level.
+This country boasts of its natural beauty, but are there any mountains in the Netherlands?

-Nevertheless, it is interesting to stroll up this mountain and have a look at the fortress on top or check out the vast network of underground tunnels in a guided tour.
-These tunnels stretch over a length of 80km and served as hideout spot for the citizens of Maastricht during WWII.
-Dutch national art treasures were also kept safe here during war.
+These tunnels stretch over a length of 80km and served as a hideout spot for the citizens of Maastricht during WWII.
+Dutch national art treasures were also kept safe here during the war.

-A small mountain or just a bigger hill?
+A small mountain or just a big hill?

-Here comes number three and it’s getting a bit harder to call these Dutch mountains “mountains”.
+Here comes number three, and it’s getting a bit harder to call these Dutch peaks “mountains”.
 The Duivelsberg measures 76 metres (it’s smaller than the Statue of Liberty!!) and is located to the east of Nijmegen.
 Small in size, this hill, however, has a rich history.

 Anyways, now get your lazy bones out of the chair and conquer one of the mountains in the Netherlands.
 If you hurry up you’ll be back before dinner!